EB1811/dev-articles/ZustandStore.md

 [img]

 ## Conclusion
-Having worked with Zustand in a real production environment, I believe that it is quite useful and powerful.
+Having worked with Zustand in a real production environment, I believe that it is quite useful and powerful.\
+While seemingly basic, custom equality functions and middleware can make Zustand a very powerful tool for central state management.